dinhkhoi1205/trainning_app/README.md

 ## 📌 About The Project

-The **Learning Management Website** allows users (students and teachers) to organize, track, and interact with study materials and class activities.
+The **Learning Management Website** allows users to organize, track, and interact with study materials.
 It is aimed at improving the online study experience through intuitive features and user interface.

 Key functionalities include:

-* Student/Teacher authentication
+* User authentication
-* Class creation and joining via unique codes
+* Class creation
 * Assignment and file upload features
-* Progress tracking and dashboards
+* Comment, like the course

 <p align="right">(<a href="#readme-top">back to top</a>)</p>